Skip to main content

 }

-// error: @public is only legal within a class or trait marked @instantiable, and only on vals of type Data, BaseModule, MemBase, IsInstantiable, IsLookupable, or Instance[_], or in an Iterable, Option, Either, or Tuple2
+// error: @public is only legal within a class or trait marked @instantiable, and only on vals of types that have a Lookupable implementation.
+Chisel types like Data, BaseModule, and MemBase are supported, as are common Scala types like String, Int, Boolean, Iterable, Option, Either, and Tuples.
+Please implement Lookupable for MdocApp1.this.NotValidType.type.

 // ^

-How do I make my parameters accessible from an instance?
+How do I make my fields accessible from an instance?

-If an instance's parameters are simple (e.g. Int, String etc.) they can be marked directly with @public.
+If an instance's fields are simple (e.g. Int, String etc.) they can be marked directly with @public.

 However, ensure that these parameters are true for all instances of a definition.
 For example, if our parameters contained an id field which was instance-specific but defaulted to zero, then the definition's id would be returned for all instances.
 This change in behavior could lead to bugs if other code presumed the id field was correct.